Way back in history:

 If you look on the top of the car you just might make out a Jolly Roger flag --- I haven't a clue why he put

-snapshot is 1955 as they set of for Hednesford, with Bill in the white
+snapshot is 1955 [Bill started racing stock cars in 1954] as they set off for Hednesford, with Bill in the white

 overalls and, of course wearing a tie; younger readers may not realize

-that many tradesmen, lorry drivers for instance, always wore a proper shirt
+that most tradesmen, lorry drivers for instance, always wore a proper shirt

 stocker was towed behind Bridgett Snr's 1937 Morris 14, with a simple